 You can also contract with a debt-settlement company to speak to creditors on your behalf, but approach this move with caution.
 Debt-settlement companies tend to hold monthly payments from you until they have a lump sum they can offer a creditor in exchange for a settlement.
 If your creditor declines the offer, you can end up even further behind.
-If you are considering debt settlement, review our top picks here.
+If you are considering debt settlement, check out our best debt relief companies reviews.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.